ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Adding local TOCs
 ^^^^^^^^^^^^^^^^^

-This page includes a local TOC.
+The page you're reading includes a `local TOC <http://docutils.sourceforge.net/docs/ref/rst/directives.html#table-of-contents>`_.
 If you include a local TOC:

 * place it below, not above, the main heading and (optionally) introductory text
 * use the ``:local:`` directive so the page's main header is not included